sinaatalay/rendercv/docs/index.md

-# Welcome to RenderCV
+---
+hide:
+  - navigation
+  - toc
+---

+# RenderCV: Overview

-It's a simple tool to render your CV from a YAML file.
+A simple tool to render your $\LaTeX$ CV or resume from a YAML file.

 It's a work in progress, please come back later.